 Example documentation citation: ANSYS® Academic Research, Release 16.2, Help System, Coupled Field Analysis Guide, ANSYS, Inc.

 - General documentation citation: ANSYS® [product name], release number, help system, [book and chapter reference name/numbers], ANSYS, Inc.

 - Private communications (such as technical support responses) from ANSYS should not be cited.
-Quotes must be approved by the ANSYS Marketing Department, which will indicate what attribution should accompany the quote.
+Quotes must be approved by ANSYS, which will indicate what attribution should accompany the quote.

 You are not permitted to reprint any parts of ANSYS product documentation in your papers or other work without written permission from ANSYS.
 This includes text as well as images and logos.
-Contact the ANSYS Marketing Department to request permission to use documentation materials.
+Contact ANSYS to request permission to use documentation materials.

 ANSYS trademarks its product names.
 Authors and any other third parties who refer to an ANSYS product must use the register mark or trademark with the first usage.
 It is not necessary to use it in subsequent references.

 Please review the ANSYS Trademark Usage Guidelines.
 These guidelines explain how to correctly reference our company and products, they also explain the proper use of our valuable trademarks and service marks (collectively, “trademarks”).
 Given the nature of our business, intellectual property (trademarks, etc.) is our most important asset and we aggressively protect it.
 These Trademark Usage Guidelines apply to ANSYS staff as well as to third parties including, without limitation, our customers, writers and publishers.

 The ANSYS Trademarks List posts ANSYS and its subsidiaries’ registered and unregistered trademarks in the U.S. and other countries.
 For guidance on how to properly use ANSYS trademarks, see the ANSYS Trademark Usage Guidelines.